nastya/droidbot/README.md

 ## Usage with DroidBox

-1. Run Android emulator with DroidBox-patched Android4.1 (see instructions on https://github.com/pjlantz/droidbox).
+1. Run Android emulator with DroidBox-patched Android4.1 (see instructions on https://github.com/pjlantz/droidbox; need to run ./startemu.sh <avd_name>).

 2. Start DroidBot with -use_with_droidbox key, e.g.: